-- Please note, all children must be potty trained, with the exception of our Toddlers and Early Intervention children. - Please note, there is no nap time in Kindergarten
+Please note, all children must be potty trained, with the exception of our Toddlers and Early Intervention children.

 KIDS KAMP

 Kids Kamp is a summer program that provides an enriched learning environment to enhance the skill development of children ages 3 to 6 years of age.
 This is an inclusive program and available to children up to age 7 with the early interventionist.
 Kamp runs on a weekly basis, 4 days/week from 8:30 until 3:30.
 Each week is focused on a different interest.